 - substance abuse disorder

-CBT is also an effective treatment for dual-diagnosis patients with co-occurring depression and substance abuse disorder or alcohol use disorder.
+CBT is also an effective treatment for dual-diagnosis patients with co-occurring depression, substance abuse, or alcohol use disorder.

 How Well Does CBT Work For Depression?